VignesCoOl/Shopping-Cart-JS/README.md

-# Shopping Cart App Using HTML, CSS & JavaScript.
+# Shopping Cart App Using HTML, CSS & JavaScript with LocalStorage.

 ## Sreenshots